alovajs/alovajs.github.io/docs/05-response-data-management/02-invalidate-response-cache.md

   };

   const {
-    // ...
+    //...
     send,
     onSuccess
   } = useRequest(createTodoPoster, { immediate: false });

   // highlight-start
-  // After the submission is successful, the todo data cache of the first page is fixed to be invalidated onSuccess(() => {
+  // After the submission is successful, the todo data cache on the first page will be invalidated onSuccess(() => {
     invalidateCache(getTodoList(1));
   });